open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 ```

 Second, we determine the consumer id for our intended repository acccess.
-A credential consumer may provide might provide consumer id information
+A credential consumer may provide consumer id information
 for a dedicated sub user context.
 This is supported by the OCM repo implementation for OCI registries.
 The usage context is here the component name.